 - Corrosive chemicals or vapours – perhaps not surprisingly – can cause deterioration in a leaf chain at a microscopic level.

-- Abrasive materials such as sand or grit can also wear away at the moving parts of the chain, causing wear that is not easy to spot with the naked eye.
+- Abrasive materials such as sand or grit can also wear away at the moving parts of the leaf chain, causing wear that is not easy to spot with the naked eye.

 In addition to environmental factors, the amount and frequency of use experienced by a telehandler, forklift (or any other machinery that uses leaf chain) affects leaf chain wear.
 Heavily used equipment – especially where it is used on multiple shifts – will hasten the speed of wear.
 Sudden increased loads or shocks caused by operating over uneven ground will also increase wear rates.